microsoft/Azure-Edge-Solutions-Lab/Lab Demo QSR/README.md

 ## Here is the Engineering Plan used for our E2E Lab:

 >
-> *Host configuration*
+> "Host configuration"
 >
 > Management cluster name:	aks-management-cluster-1
 >
 > Folder to store VM images:                C:\ClusterStorage\Volume01
 >